WildWoodlands Bushcraft Weekend

 - Call Us: 07817 801618

 Once we arrive at the base camp area, we will take the opportunity to outline the course structure, allowing you to settle into the woodland environment.
 The instructor will take you through tool usage and safe cutting techniques when using knives and saws, as you will be using these throughout the weekend to complete a range of everyday woodland tasks.
-We will get the kettle on, and then prepare your sleeping arrangements, which for the first night.
+We will get the kettle on, and then prepare your sleeping arrangements, for later.

 The morning begins with a brief history and demonstration of making damper bread; we will discuss cooking techniques and various ingredients that can be used.

-We then have a very busy afternoon, demonstration and discussion on primitive trapping and snaring techniques we also examine the legal and ethical aspects of this subject, looking at how to source, filter and purify your water and fire lighting – including fire by friction.
+After breakfast, demonstrations and discussion on primitive trapping and snaring techniques we also examine the legal and ethical aspects of this subject.

-After a short break we spend the rest of our time foraging in and around the woodland learning about edible, medicinal and poisonous plant identification, tree identification and tree use.
+After lunch we spend the rest of our time foraging in and around the woodland learning about edible, medicinal and poisonous plant identification, tree identification and tree use.

-At 12:00 noon the course ends and its time to depart.
+At 16:00 pm the course ends and it’s time to depart.

 Our courses are designed to be a fun experience and at no point during the course will you be expected to do anything that you are uncomfortable with.
 Our helpful and friendly instructors are always on hand with help, advice, and assistance.